ORMITJava

 As IT executives, it is important to stay informed about the latest technology trends and developments, particularly when it comes to development and database platforms.

-Break free from Oracle’s grip: A guide for Oracle Forms and Oracle Database users
+Break free from Legacy: A guide for Oracle Forms and Oracle Database users

 Who should consider migrating from Oracle to Open-Source? (and how to plan for it)